-After every two floors a horizontal drainage joint flashing is required, refer to Figure 26.
+After every two floors a horizontal drainage joint flashing is required as per E2/AS1.
+Refer to Figure 21.

-6.4 EXTERNAL CORNER JOINT
+6.4 EXTERNAL CORNER

-An external box corner flashing is used to fix the external corners, refer to Figure 13 and 14.
+An external box corner flashing is used to fix the external corners, refer to Figure 8.
+Alternatively an Axent $^{\text{TM}}$ Trim external boxed corner can also be formed.

-6.5 INTERNAL CORNER JOINT
+6.5 INTERNAL CORNER

-An internal corner flashing is to be used to form an internal corner joint, refer to Figure 15.
-Alternatively an internal mitre corner, refer to Figure 16.
+An internal corner flashing is to be used to form an internal corner joint, refer to Figure 7.